dm13450/dm13450.github.io/_posts/2020-11-03-BayesPointProcess.md

 using Distributions
 ```

-# Inhomogeneous Point Processes
+## The Inhomogeneous Point Processes

 A point process basically describes the time when something happens.
-That "thing" we can call an event and they happen between $$0$$ and some maximum time $$T$$.
+That "thing" we call an event and they happen between $$0$$ and some maximum time $$T$$.
 We describe the probability of an event happening at time $$t$$ with an intensity $$\lambda$$.
 Specifically we are going to use 4 different parameters for a polynomial.

 $$\lambda (t) = \exp \left( \beta _0 + \beta _1 t + \beta _2 t^2 + \beta _3 ^2 t^3 \right)$$